Filter Options

 Which activities are available on a Masai Mara tour?

 “On a 5-day Masai Mara safari, you’ll have time to enjoy a number of activities.
 In the case of the morning and/or afternoon game drive, you’ll even get to enjoy the experience on multiple occasions.
 The guided game drive is the heart of the safari experience and they can be quite addictive: the excitement of which animals might suddenly appear never really goes away.
 Apart from the guided game drive, possible activities include hiking (although not inside the main reserve), dedicated birding excursions and hot-air ballooning (which is usually an optional extra and not included in the standard quoted prices).
-More sedate activities include bush breakfasts (a full breakfast served out in the bush and away from your accommodation).
-There are also a range of activities that involve some form of engagement with local Maasai communities.
+More sedate activities include bush breakfasts (a full breakfast served out in the bush and away from your accommodations).
+There is also a range of activities that involve some form of engagement with local Maasai communities.
 These can take the form of a village or home visit, an excursion to a local market, a crafts demonstration or something along these lines.”

 3